man0F0d4/pcbotgui/README.md

 ## Getting your fingerprint
 1. Go to http://pixelcanvas.io
-2. pPress F12 or right click -> Inspect element
+2. Press F12 or right click -> Inspect element
 3. Open the network tab
 4. In filter input paste 'pixel'
 5. Place a pixel anywhere on the website